EMPATHY FOR WILDLIFE

 Fostering Empathy

 Empathy is a powerful emotion that drives our connection with those around us.
-As a skill that people are born with, empathy can be developed, strengthened and reinforced throughout our lives.
-Empathy is also an important driver for positive social change and motivates people to take caring action towards animals and nature.
+Humans have an intrinsic ability to empathize with each other and with animals.
+We start developing our empathy skills as children, and we can strengthen these skills with practice throughout our lives.
+Empathy is also an important driver for positive social change as it can motivate us to engage in caring actions towards animals and nature.
+Research also shows that empathy is an important social emotional ability that serves as a strong indicator for pro-conservation behaviors.
 Here at Woodland Park Zoo, we believe that fostering empathy for animals is a powerful tool for empowering our guests and the community to make conservation a priority in their lives.

 WHAT WE DO